Matiasus/framework/README.md

 <input type='text' \>
 ```
 ### Form
 Simple html form creator allows to create custimised html form element.
-For example create form with two inputs (text, password) and submit should by create by following piece of code:
+For example create form with two inputs (text, password) and submit should by done by following piece of code:
 ```php
 // new instance of form tag
 $html = new \Vendor\Form\Form();